 - Ordering supplies and maintaining general office standards

-Your day-to-day experiences as a medical administrative assistant can change depending on what kind of practice you're working for, as well as the department you're serving in that practice.
+Your day-to-day experiences as a medical administrative assistant can change depending on what kind of organization you're working for, as well as the department you're serving in that organization.

-You can expect to do a fair amount of filing and paperwork, plus interacting with both patients and physicians.
+You may do a fair amount of filing and paperwork, plus interacting with both patients and medical staff.

-Overall, you're likely to spend your time helping physicians keep the operation running smoothly.
+Overall, you're likely to spend your time helping keep the facility running smoothly.
 You'll also help patients feel comfortable and satisfied with their patient experience.

 What Skills Does a Good Medical Administrative Assistant Have?